wp-plugins/the-welcomizer/readme.txt

 v.1.3.4.8-9:
 -
-- Replay the animation with `jQuery(document).twizReplay();`.
+- Replay all the animation with `jQuery(document).twizReplay();`.
+Read the Useful Tips on my [Plugin page](http://www.sebastien-laframboise.com/wordpress/plugins-wordpress/the-welcomizer/).
 - When deactivating and activating the plugin to reinitialize it, `/wp-content/twiz/` is no longer removed.
 - Automatic recognition of the js files under `/wp-content/twiz/`.
-- Fixed notice and warning messages.
-- Minor fixes and adjustments.

 Stay tuned, and do your updates.